Mr5niper/WindowsAudioControl-CLI-wGUI/Docs/TECHNICAL SPECIFICATIONS.md

-# Technical Specifications: audioctl.py — Windows Audio CLI/GUI Utility (v1.4.1.0)
+# Technical Specifications: audioctl — Windows Audio CLI/GUI Utility (v1.4.3.0)

 ## 1. Introduction

-`audioctl.py` is a Windows audio control utility offering:
+`audioctl` is a Windows audio control utility offering:
-- A command‑line interface (CLI) for scripting, automation, and diagnostics.
+- a command‑line interface (CLI) for scripting, automation, and diagnostics, and
-- A Tkinter‑based graphical user interface (GUI) for interactive control.
+- a Tkinter‑based graphical user interface (GUI) for interactive control.

-It targets reliable control of Windows Core Audio endpoints (Render/Capture) using COM via `comtypes`, and low‑level `ctypes` where needed.
-The application is designed to run both from source and as a standalone PyInstaller executable, with care taken to keep COM usage robust and packaging‑friendly.
+It targets reliable control of Windows Core Audio endpoints (Render/Capture) using COM via `comtypes`, with targeted `ctypes` vtable calls on critical paths (e.g., IPropertyStore).
+The package is designed to run from source or as a PyInstaller single‑file executable.

+Core capabilities:
+- enumerate playback/recording endpoints with human‑friendly names and default flags,
+- set default endpoints by role,
+- read/set master volume and mute,
+- enable/disable “Listen to this device” on capture devices,
+- enable/disable “Audio Enhancements” (SysFX) using a vendor‑first approach with a learnable INI, and
+- diagnostics and discovery tooling for Enhancements behavior.

-This document describes the current architecture, technologies, and behavior of version 1.4.1.0.
-It is a technical guide to the system as it exists in this release (not a change log).
+This document describes what the tool is and how it works in v1.4.3.0 (not a change log).

 ---

 ## 2. Core Technologies & Dependencies

-- Python 3.13.x
+- Python 3.x
 - comtypes
   COM automation from Python, including generated wrappers for Core Audio interfaces.
 - ctypes
-  Low‑level FFI for:
-  - Raw IPropertyStore vtable calls (Listen/Enhancements paths, robust friendly‑name reads).
-  - Direct PROPVARIANT handling and Windows helper calls (PropVariantClear, InitPropVariantFromX).
+  Low‑level FFI for raw IPropertyStore vtable calls, PROPVARIANT handling, and helper DLLs (e.g., PropVariantClear).
 - pycaw
   Convenience interfaces for IMMDevice, IAudioEndpointVolume, and utilities used for enumeration helpers and diagnostics.
 - tkinter
   GUI (Treeview device listing, context menus, status UI).
 - argparse, json, re, os, sys, time, io, warnings
-  CLI parsing, structured output, matching, and utilities.
+  CLI parsing, structured output, pattern matching, and utilities.
 - winreg
-  Windows registry access (MMDevices keys for verification, diagnostics, and vendor toggles).
+  MMDevices registry access (verification, diagnostics, vendor toggles).
 - Windows Core Audio COM APIs
   - IMMDeviceEnumerator, IMMDevice
   - IAudioEndpointVolume
   - IPropertyStore
-  - PolicyConfig (Vista/Client variants, Fx‑capable for SysFX and SetDefault)
+  - PolicyConfig (Vista/Client variants, Fx‑capable for SysFX reads/writes and SetDefault)
 - PyInstaller
-  Produces a single‑file executable, integrates version metadata and icon (via `.spec`).
+  Produces a single‑file executable; integrates version metadata and icon.

-- External Assets
+- External assets
   - audio.ico: application/executable icon
   - version.txt: PE version resource for the built executable
+  - vendor_toggles.ini: append‑only INI used to store learned vendor toggles for Enhancements

 ---

 ## 3. Dependency Management (Virtual Environment)

-Use a dedicated virtual environment:
+Create and use a dedicated virtual environment:

 a) Create:
 ```bash